Mario54/smooch-parse-cloud/README.md

 To use Parse in combination with Smooch, you first need to login using one of the Parse SDK.
 Then, you can call the `generateJWT` function to get a valid Smooch JWT.
 All the SDKs provide a way to call the Cloud Code function.
 Keep in mind, the `generateJWT` function needs to be called after a user is logged in using a Parse SDK.
 After the JWT is generated, you can pass it to a Smooch SDK to securely interact with Smooch.
 Examples are given for how to use it for the Android, iOS and JavaScript SDK.

 ### Android
-You first need to add the [Smooch](http://docs.smooch.io/android/#adding-smooch-to-your-app) and [Parse](https://parse.com/apps/quickstart#parse_data/mobile/android/native/existing) SDK to your app.
+You first need to add the [Smooch](http://docs.smooch.io/android/#adding-smooch-to-your-app) and [Parse](https://parse.com/apps/quickstart#parse_data/mobile/android/native/existing) SDK to your Android app.

 If you're using user interface provided by Parse you will need to generate the JWT in the `onActivityResult` result callback (see below if you're not using Parse's user interface).
 After calling the `generateJWT` Code Cloud function, you can now login to the Smooch SDK using `Smooch.login(userId, jwt)`.
 After the `.login` to Smooch, you can start the `ConversationActivity` to show the conversation interface to the user.